12soyweird/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home is  shell script that changes the working directory to the user’s home directory using cd.
 3-listfiles is shell script like  1-listit and we add '-l' flag or option.
 4-listfiles is shell script like  1-listit and we add '-la' flag or option.
+5-listfilesdigitonly is shell script like  1-listit and we add '-lan' flag or option.